PowerCodersOrg/powercoders.org/site/content/alumni/_index.md

 image: /img/header_alumni.jpg
 section_title: Our Success Stories
 text: >-
-  Our goal is to place disadvantaged people into permanent jobs so that they get their independence back.
+  Our goal is to place IT talented refugees & migrants into permanent jobs so that they get their independence back.
 Read some of our great success stories here.
 call_to_action:
   link_text: 'OFFER AN INTERNSHIP OR A JOB '
   link_url: /company/